 What vacancies are available on the Pool of Experts?

-Currently we are not recruiting for pool members.
+We are not currently recruiting for pool members.

-Recruiting will start again in early 2015, please return then, when an application form will be available.
+Recruiting will start again around April/May 2015, please return then, when an application form will be available.

 BBSRC has identified a number of vacancies within the Pool of Experts and would in particular welcome expressions of interest in the following areas: